5 Signs Your Website Needs a Redesign in 2026

 I've seen this on real businesses in South East London.
 A lovely independent shop in Herne Hill with "Your tagline goes here" still sitting in the footer.
 They probably have no idea it's there.

-This one is a killer.
 People fill in your form, hit send, and nothing happens.
-No confirmation message, no email to you.
+No confirmation message that's actually accurate, no email to you.
 Their message just disappears.

-Forms break when hosting changes, when email settings lapse, or just with age.
-And because the visitor assumes their message was received, they don't follow up.
+Forms break when hosting changes, when email settings lapse, when spam filters tighten, or just with age.
+And because the visitor sees a "thanks, we'll be in touch" confirmation, they assume their message was received.
+They don't follow up.
 You never know you missed them.

 Test your own contact form right now.
 Send yourself a test message.
 Check it arrives.
-If it doesn't, you've probably been missing enquiries for a while.
+If it doesn't, you've probably been missing enquiries for months.

 If you're ticking off two or more of these, it's time to take your site seriously.